KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Resistance to coherence, inner attunement, and the recognition of interbeing.

 **Energetic Incoherence**
-A state in which the soul’s layers act in dissonance,
+A state in which the soul's layers act in dissonance,
 generating confusion, instability, or delusion.

 Inverse orientation leads to **declivous motion**